-- 1. Students may be said to have gained their Master's degree when they have met the following requirements: - if the student in question has been admitted to the programme, - once the marks list is complete, that is to say, when a mark has been given for each subject, the work has been graded as a pass or when the student has been exempted, - once the project and graduation work and, if relevant, the internship, have been completed with a mark no lower than 6.0, - when none of the marks are below 6. - 2.
+- 1. The student meets the requirements for the degree audit once the following have been met: - a. a result has been earned for all subjects: a mark, a pass (v) or an exemption (vr); - b. not more than one mark may be lower than 6.0; - c. none of the marks may be lower than 5.0. - 2.
 The method of assessment will be transparent so that the student can ascertain how the result was reached. - 3.
 In special cases the Board of Examiners may deviate from the provisions of subsection 1.
 It will stipulate additional requirements if necessary.